-Each week, CHAP’s teaching artists lead over fifty hours of art adventures for children and their families in medical centers.
+Each week, CHAP’s teaching artists lead nearly fifty hours of healing art adventures for children and their families in medical centers and hospitals.

-CHAP was founded in 2006 by a visionary artist, Frank Etxaniz, partnering with a visionary philanthropist, Charlie Swindells.
+CHAP was founded in 2006 by visionary artist, Frank Etxaniz, and visionary philanthropist, Charlie Swindells.

-- Over the past decade the program has grown to include nearly 50 hours per week of services on the OHSU campus, Shriners Hospital for Children, and Providence St. Vincent Medical Group provided by five teaching artists and specially trained CHAP volunteers.
+Over the past decade, the program has grown to include nearly 50 hours per week of creative services on the OHSU campus, Shriners Hospital for Children, Providence St. Vincent Medical Center, and Salem Health provided by a team of dedicated teaching artists and specially-trained CHAP volunteers.

-- We serve inpatient children and families on Doernbecher 9 and 10 South.
+- Hospitalized children and their families on Doernbecher 9 and 10 South.

-- We serve outpatient families waiting for news from the pediatric surgical suites on Doernbecher’s 8th floor.
+- Families waiting for news of their loved ones from the pediatric surgical units on Doernbecher’s 8th floor.

-- We serve children waiting for appointments in the Harold Schnitzer Diabetes Health Center and the Pediatric Neurosurgery outpatient clinic.
+- Children before and after their appointments in the Harold Schnitzer Diabetes Health Center and the Pediatric Neurosurgery outpatient clinic.

-- We provide healing art experiences at Shriners Hospital’s halo unit.
+- Parents, siblings, and children at Shriners Hospital’s halo unit.

-- We recently began support creative art-making in the waiting room of St. Vincent’s Pediatric Specialty Care Unit.
+- Children and families counting the minutes in the waiting room of St. Vincent’s Pediatric Specialty Care Unit.

-CHAP’s in-hospital art programs are tailored to the needs, wishes and abilities of each child, bringing them out of isolation and infusing their lives with choice, purpose, and self-expression.
-We have developed a repertoire of art projects using materials approved by the hospital for kids and teens who are immune-suppressed.
-With the medical team’s partnership, we create a space where kids can get messy – even in a sterile setting.
+Every CHAP art interaction is tailored to the needs, wishes, and abilities of each child, bringing them out of isolation and infusing their lives with choice, purpose, and self-expression.
+Our teaching artists have developed a broad repertoire of art projects using hospital-approved materials for kids and teens who are immune-suppressed.
+Adaptive brushes and other tools are incorporated for those with dexterity issues.
+If a child is in isolation or not well enough to leave their hospital bed, CHAP artists deliver art supplies to their room and sit with them as they enjoy art-making together.
+In each of our 12 hospital locations, we create spaces where kids can get messy – even in a sterile setting.

-Whether it’s a beading project, animation, puppet-making, collage, or simply drawing with a black marker on a sketch pad, CHAP works to make sure each child finds his or her own voice through the artistic process.
+Whether it’s a beading project, animation, puppet-making, collage, or simply drawing with a colored marker on a sketch pad, CHAP makes sure each child finds his or her own voice through the artistic process.